scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 is automatically executed to import the ``paraview.simple`` module.
-This module provides a simplified layer of Python functions to execute common commands in ParaView such as file reading, filter creation, and chaining filters together to produce data transformations and visualizations.
+This module provides a simplified layer of Python functions to create pipelines and modify filter and visualization properties.
 This layer is described in more detail later.

 Running commands in ParaView's Python console is identical to running commands in other Python consoles.
 The key difference is that commands